PranY/prany.github.com/_posts/2017-07-27-a-deeper-understanding-of-nnets-(Part-2).md

 <center>One Hot Encoding</center>
 </center>

-Although this looks simple and gets the job done, think of a scenario were our vocabulary has a Billion words, then we would need 1Bx1B matrix, which is extremely sparse and GIGANTIC in size.
+Although this looks simple and gets the job done, think of a scenario where our vocabulary has a Billion words, then we would need 1Bx1B matrix, which is extremely sparse and GIGANTIC in size.
 To solve this problem, we can develop word embeddings which are dense representation of the word along with its meaning, context, placement in sentence and much more.
 More technically, word embeddings are a parameterized function mapping in some language to high-dimensionality.
 <center>
 <img src="/assets/images/wordembed.png" alt="Word Embeddings">
 <center>Word Embeddings</center>
 </center>

-There vectors are dense and allow for more information to be captured for every word, though the meaning of these vectors are a mystery, yet they are more likely to explain a word with better meaning given a large vocabulary set and the dimensionality of these embeddings can be as high as 200 to 500.
+These vectors are dense and allow for more information to be captured for every word, though the meaning of these vectors are a mystery, yet they are more likely to explain a word with better meaning given a large vocabulary set and the dimensionality of these embeddings can be as high as 200 to 500.
 We can set these embeddings as random and train on our corpus or we can choose transfer learning and utilize pre-trained word representation like Word2Vec and Glove.
 One thing we can do to understand these embeddings is use a dimensionality reduction technique called t-SNE which helps in visualizing high dimensional data.

 <center>
 <img src="/assets/images/t-SNE.png" alt="Visual representation of word embeddings">